Bicycle Ride Across Georgia: Training

-Rone says that after following his training strategy, the BRAG ride “is very easy and enjoyable.”
+Rone says that after following his training strategy, the BRAG ride "is very easy and enjoyable."

-The Trail
+Trail

 BRAG volunteers choose the route each year and when the time comes around, they help paint the arrows and other lines on the pavement.
 They also post BRAG signs to help bikers out.
 The volunteers also pre-bike the ride to make sure it is a good route for cyclists from all over.
 When the registration papers and fees are collected for each rider, an envelope is sent back to the rider, with information about the ride and precise distances and directions for every turn.
-For example, a directions packet might say something like this, “Begin a 1.2 mile serious climb…” They are made easy to follow.
+For example, a directions packet might say something like this, "Begin a 1.2 mile serious climb ..."
+They are made easy to follow.